g0v-data/g0v-hackmd-archive/notes/wGgiZFEwSnmLrkuPiB4XGQ.md

 - Language: ==English==, no interpretation
 - Open participation, 30 people max

+## Intro
+This workshop, organized by National Democratic Institute (NDI), is aimed at building dynamic strategies for civic tech and civil society professionals to communicate and collaborate with tech platforms.
+Bringing together professionals and activists in the Asia-Pacific region, this workshop will identify shared concerns and challenges in safeguarding/advacing platform-related digital human rights, share experience and know-how in platform engagement, and strengthen the network among workshop participants.

 ## Agenda
 ### Introduction (5 mins)
 - Chihhao Yu